thucvy/tic-tac-toe-react/README.md

-# Getting Started with Create React App
+# Tic-Tac-Toe with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Tic-Tac-Toe game was built using React.
+Hit [Play!](https://tic-tac-toe-react.pages.dev/) and enjoy playing!

 ## Available Scripts